Time-reversed Young's experiment: Deterministic, diffractionless second-order interference effect: Introduction

-Here, we show that by substituting the original point light source with a position-fixed point (or bucket) detector and replacing the observation plane with a spatially extended point-light-emitter source in the standard double-slit experiment, a novel time-reversed configuration unveils a variety of peculiar phenomena characterized by counter-intuitive effects unattainable with the classic Young's experiment.
-Notably, one such phenomenon is the emergence of diffractionless deterministic interference fringes, where the lateral dimensions of the entire light source determine the size of the pattern, alongside the potential for programmable or digitised interference formation.
-Another noteworthy aspect is that the underlying physics of this setup diverges fundamentally from established knowledge, as the phenomenon inherently pertains to the two-particle second-order correlation effect, with its interpretations contrasting conventional single-particle picture developed from the statistical Young's experiment.
-We anticipate that our discoveries will deepen understanding of the renowned double-slit experiment and pave the way for the development of new superresolution imaging and sensing technologies in the post-diffraction era.
+Here, we show that replacing the point light source in the standard double-slit experiment with a position-fixed point (or bucket) detector, and substituting the observation plane with a spatially extended point-light-emitter source, reveals a novel time-reversed configuration that uncovers a variety of intriguing phenomena characterized by counterintuitive effects unattainable in the classic Young's experiment.
+Notably, this includes the emergence of diffraction-free, deterministic ``ghost" interference fringes formed by the position-fixed detector, where the size of the pattern is dictated by the lateral dimensions of the entire light source.
+Moreover, this interference formation is fully predictable, programmable, and digitized--capabilities that are impossible in traditional setups.
+A distinctive feature of this configuration is its departure from conventional physics: the underlying phenomenon is fundamentally tied to the ``two-particle" \textit{second-order correlation} effect, despite the use of only a single position-fixed point detector.
+This sharply contrasts with the traditional single-particle picture developed from single-photon or electron Young's experiments.

+Furthermore, we present a unified theoretical analysis of the spatial and longitudinal sensitivity and resolution limits in this time-reversed Young's experimental configuration.
+By exploring the phase response to emitter displacement in both lateral (transverse) and axial (longitudinal) directions, we derive the sensitivity functions and resolution limits governed by the fundamental shot-noise constraints.
+Numerical evaluations based on experimentally relevant parameters are included to provide quantitative benchmarks and to highlight sub-wavelength resolving capability of the scheme.
+We anticipate that these findings will not only deepen our understanding of the iconic double-slit experiment but also pave the way for transformative advancements in superresolution imaging and sensing technologies in the post-diffraction era.